terminalforlife/ShellProjects/Cron Tasks/README.md

 Installation should be pretty simple for these scripts.
 They will of course assume you have cron installed and set up.
 Some will have different requirements, per the task at hand, but they will all be primarily targeting GNU/Linux.

-To set up a cron job which you see listed here in this directory under the miscellaneous repository, you can do the following to download and use it, where NAME is the filename of the script/program:
+To set up a cron job which you see listed here in this directory under the miscellaneous repository, you can do the following to download and use it:

     wget -q https://raw.githubusercontent.com/terminalforlife/miscellaneous/master/Cron%20Tasks/NAME
     sudo chown 0:0 NAME
     sudo chmod 500 NAME
     sudo mv NAME /etc/cron.hourly/

+Where NAME is the filename of the script, and WHEN is when the script is to be executed.
+Common available WHEN options:

+    /etc/cron.daily/      # Every day.
+    /etc/cron.hourly/     # Every hour.
+    /etc/cron.weekly/     # Every week.
+    /etc/cron.monthly/    # Every month.